Saturday, June 23, 2018

 Acknowledgements

 First and foremost I would like to thank my wife, Marcie.
 Her patience in all things is remarkable.
 To Father Steve Horn, Pastor of the Catholic Community of St. Luke the Evangelist, Houston, Texas, thank you for providing me with the office space needed, the use of a computer and the many questions answered in the taming of the beast.
 Also thanks to Ms. Michele Ploude-Barker and John P. O'Connor of the Connecticut Valley Historical Museum in Springfield, Massachusetts for their historical information and insights.
-Where would I be without the critical eye of Joe Peabody and my nephew, Tom Devine, at whose insistence the plodding work moved forward.
+Where would I be without the critical eye of Joe Peabody and my nephew, Tommy Devine, at whose insistence the plodding work moved forward.
 Finally, a very special thank you to Elsa Huber, a life-long resident of the real Hood Street, who read and commented on these stories and saw in them, a time and place now gone, existing only in our shared memories. - J.E.D.

 John E. Devine Jr. was born November 3, 1926 and passed away November 13, 2010 at the age of 84.
 He described The Hood Street Anthology as "exploring and recreating middle 20th century values and events and the people, who through the sheer strength of character, live out their lives and pass the substance of what they have learned to the next generation."
 Devine strove to recreate the dusty street of his boyhood and invites the reader to explore through these stories the universal questions of the human condition.
 A second anthology of Springfield stories was planned entitled Haskin Flagg but work had not begun on that volume at the time of his death.